rust-lang/rust/active/0000-rfc-process.md

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Rust community and the [core team].

-The "RFC" (request for comments process) is intended to provide a consistent and controlled path for new features to enter the language and standard libraries, so that all stakeholders can be confident about the direction the language is evolving in.

 ## When you need to follow this process